 Next to employee discipline, the formal employee performance review and appraisal sessions are probably the most dreaded leadership activity.
-Some reasons the traditional performance appraisals are so detested are because they:
+Some reasons leaders so detest the traditional performance appraisal are because they:

 "I'd rather pull a tooth than endure

 an employee performance review!"

 No wonder leaders are often hesitant to deliver performance appraisals to team members and team members fear receiving them.
 Most people would rather pull their own tooth out than have to endure the annual employee performance review!
 And some of that is due to the psychological principle called loss aversion.

 Fortunately, in recent times, the ways in which appraisals are conducted, have under-gone some major re-thinking.

 In fact, you may have noticed that instead of using the word appraisal, the term now often used is 'Performance Feedback and Development', which better reflects what you should be aiming to do, when you are sitting down with your team members at review time!